-- timetabling a period of about one hour on a bi-weekly basis for dedicated teaching of French.
-(This can be weekly, every other half term, if preferred). - promoting the use of other languages using labels and display space.

-Language Teaching staff are responsible for:

-- teaching the year group objectives from the Curriculum Overview document . - assessing pupil progress in speaking and listening, reading and writing when strategies and tools are available. - developing, or requesting support for, their own skills and knowledge to deliver their part of the curriculum. - reporting to parents on the competence and confidence of the children in learning French.
+- timetabling a period of about one hour on a weekly basis for dedicated teaching of French. - promoting the use of languages using labels and display space. - Language Teaching staff are responsible for: - teaching the year group objectives from the Curriculum Overview document. - assessing pupil progress in speaking and listening, reading and writing when strategies and tools are available. - developing, or requesting support for, their own skills and knowledge to deliver their part of the curriculum. - reporting to parents on the competence and confidence of the children in learning French.

 No formal levels will be reported at this time.